-Come walk through our front garden with me today as I share tips on how to grow amazing beautiful hostas.
+Come walk through our front garden with me today as I share tips on how to grow beautiful hostas.
 Hostas are a low-maintenance plant that can help your garden look amazing from spring through fall if you follow these easy tips.

 Growing Hostas for a Beautiful Garden

 When we built our house almost 13 years ago we had nothing in the way of landscaping done.
 We barely had a driveway.
 But slowly over time we added bushes and plants and even a vegetable garden.

 Tips for Growing Hostas

 - Hostas are usually considered shade loving plants, but they do best in areas where they receive morning sun and are shaded during the hot afternoon.

 Prepare the Soil:

-- Although hosta plants can withstand drought, they do best if they are given 1 to 2 inches of water every week.
-Try to water them every 2 to 4 days if you don’t live in an area that receives a lot of rain during the summer months.
+- Once the plants are established, try to water them every 2 to 4 days if you don’t live in an area that receives a lot of rain during the summer months.